onyx-platform/onyx/doc/user-guide/functions.md

 Functions that use the grouping feature are presumably stateful.
 For this reason, once a job begins, no matter how many peers are added to the cluster, no new peers will be allocated to grouping tasks.
 If we added more peers after the job began, the hashing algorithm lose its consistency, and stateful operations wouldn't work correctly.

 Given the fact the Onyx will not add more peers to a grouping task after it begins, we introduce a new parameter - `:onyx/min-peers`.
 This should be set to an integer that indicates the minimum number of peers that will be allocated to this task before the job can begin.
 Onyx *may* schedule more than the minimum number that you set.
-You can create an upper bound by also using `:onyx/max-peers`.
+You can create an upper bound by also using `:onyx/max-peers` (example project: [max-peers](https://github.com/onyx-platform/onyx-examples/tree/0.8.x/max-peers)).

 One concern that immediately needs to be handled is addressing what happens if a peer on a grouping task leaves the cluster after the job has begun?
 Clearly, removing a peer from a grouping task also breaks the consistent hashing algorithm that supports statefulness.
 The policy that is enforced is configurable, and must be chosen by the developer.
 We offer two policies, outlined below.